This creative Banana Split Lasagna recipe combines all the flavors of a banana split without the worry of melted ice cream, and no baking is required!

 - Toppings— you could also use caramel drizzle, more nuts, crushed Oreo cookies, coconut, a bit of marshmallow cream, or whatever you prefer on your banana split.

-How Long is This Banana Split Dessert Good For?
+How Long Does Banana Split Lasagna Last?

 This recipe is good for up to 3 days.
 Keep it refrigerated until you are ready to eat it, preferably with a baking dish that has a lid.
 Since it calls for Cool Whip as a topping, you can top it before you serve it—but your baking dish lid may squish the Cool Whip.

-There are a variety of reasons to choose no bake options.
+There are a variety of reasons to choose no-bake options.
 Many no-bake desserts take less time to prepare, you don’t have to tie up your oven, and you don’t have to turn on your oven when it’s hot!

 - No Bake Pina Colada Cheesecake